dcbo/homeassistant-frosterlabels/README.md

 ## Add Helpers to Home-Assistant
 I have containers and covers in different colors and in squared and rectangular shapes.<br />
-I store Container- and Cover-Color as well as geometry to be able to find a desires box easier in the froster.<br />
+I store Container- and Cover-Color as well as geometry to be able to find a desired container easier in the froster.<br />
 To meet this requirements, we need the following helpers, you may change them to meet your needs.<br />
 ### Text
   * `Helper/Add Helper/Text`